There are many uses of the tilde symbol. But, the most important thing is to use the tilde symbol over a letter.

 command does not change the style of the font. and this is the best practice in the case of language.

-Use responsive tilde symbol over a letter
+Use a tilde symbol over a letter

 commands instead of \tilde